2,5-Dimethoxy-4-methylamphetamine

-2,5-Dimethoxy-4-methylamphetamine (DOM; known as STP, standing for "Serenity, Tranquility and Peace") is a psychedelic and a substituted amphetamine.
-It was first synthesized by Alexander Shulgin, and later reported in his book PiHKAL: A Chemical Love Story.
-DOM is classified as a Schedule I substance in the United States, and is similarly controlled in other parts of the world.
+2,5-Dimethoxy-4-methylamphetamine (DOM), also known as STP (standing for "Serenity, Tranquility, and Peace" and/or other phrases), is a psychedelic drug of the phenethylamine, amphetamine, and DOx families.
+It is generally taken orally.

+DOM was first synthesized by Alexander Shulgin, and later described in his book PiHKAL: A Chemical Love Story (1991).
+It is classified as a Schedule I controlled substance in the United States, and is similarly controlled in other parts of the world.
 Internationally, it is a Schedule I drug under the Convention on Psychotropic Substances.
-It is generally taken orally.